pysys-test/pysys-test/README.rst

-On Windows, pip will automatically install the `pywin32 <https://pypi.org/project/pywin32/>`_ and `colorama <https://pypi.org/project/colorama/>`_ libraries that PySys depends upon,
+On Windows, pip will automatically install the `pywin32 <https://pypi.org/project/pywin32/>`_ and `colorama <https://pypi.org/project/colorama/>`_ libraries that PySys depends upon.

 The executable launcher script `pysys.py` is installed into the `Scripts\\` directory of the Python installation, e.g. `c:\\Python\\Scripts\\pysys.py`.